dkandalov/kotlin-99/readme.md

 ```

 ### P47 (*) Truth tables for logical expressions (2).
-For scala the task was to use implicit conversion.
+For Scala the task was to use implicit conversion.
 This is much simpler in Kotlin so the task omitted assuming it was done in the previous problem.

 ### [P48][] (*) Truth tables for logical expressions (3).